State Justice Institute (SJI) Quarterly Grant Program

 State Justice Institute (SJI)

 Provides grant funding to state courts, national organizations, and other eligible organizations to address common issues and improve the quality of justice in state courts.
-Offers funding through 4 grant opportunities: project grants, technical assistance grants, curriculum adaptation and training grants, and strategic initiative grants.
+Offers funding through 5 grant opportunities: project grants, technical assistance grants, curriculum adaptation and training grants, strategic initiative grants, and education support program grants.
 Funding supports technical assistance, demonstrations, special projects, research and training to strengthen operations of state courts and improve outcomes.

 Preference is given to proposals that address one or more priority investment areas, which are applicable to all grant types.
 Priority areas include: